sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/mammaTAchAryaH/kAvyaprakAshaH.md

 the author of **अलंकारसर्वस्व** ) in accordance with the principle of the relation of the abode and the abider?

  We reply :— *Even though we accept the view that in whichever of these* (word,' 'sense,' or both) *a figure resides to that a figure belongs, still, we must* (ultimately) *accept the Laws of presences and absences themselves.
-For the particularrelation of the abode and the abider*, that is admitted to exist between figures' on the one hand and 'words', etc. on the other, *does not exist independently of these laws.* For instance, such a figure as****उपमा** abides in 'senses,' only because senses' being present, **उपमा** is present and 'senses' being absent**उपमा** is absent.
+For the particularrelation of the abode and the abider*, that is admitted to exist between figures' on the one hand and 'words', etc. on the other, *does not exist independently of these laws.* For instance, such a figure asउपमा** abides in 'senses,' only because senses' being present, **उपमा** is present and 'senses' being absent**उपमा** is absent.

  If it be said:—The relation of the abode and the abider exists between 'figures' and 'word' etc. independently of these Laws, since this relation directly exists between them.
 Thus, for instance, **उपमा** directly abides in 'senses' and hence the relation of the abode and the abider between**उपमा** and 'senses' is independent of the Laws of presences and absences.